 If you ask Greg and Cason about it, they’ll tell you every song is an experiment.
 Each uses a method they’ve never tried before.
-It’s a process that’s impossibly complicated—they’ve tried to explain it to me, and I just nod my head and stand back.

 Once (after a long night of drinking) Greg put it this way: “We make simple songs out of complex pieces.”
 Take a melody that works on an acoustic guitar.
 Then orchestrate it with samples that have been reprocessed beyond recognition—like the sound of trash being thrown into a Manhattan dumpster.
 They sampled that one afternoon, then ran it through a gazillion effects and turned it into a backbeat you can hear in the ending of Get Lost.